Kong/docs.konghq.com/app/contributing/style-guide.md

 - Screenshots must be taken with browser developer tools.
 - Resolution should be set to **1500x843.75**.
 - Screenshots of UI elements should include only the relevant **panel**.
-Panels are container within a UI window which contain multiple related elements.
+Panels are a container within a UI window which contain multiple related elements.
 - Mouse should not be visible.
 - Emphasis can be added by creating a **square** border around the point of interest.
 The border must use the color `#0788ad` from the [colors style guide](https://kongponents.netlify.app/style-guide/colors.html).
 - In situations that require it a `1px` black border can be used.